widgetti/solara/solara/website/pages/docs/content/15-reference/80-reloading.md

 The solara server automatically watches all `.vue` files that are used by vue templates (there are some used in solara.components for example).
 When a `.vue` file is saved, the widgets get updated automatically, without needing a page reload, aiding rapid development.

+## Reloading of .vue files

+The [Style component](/api/style) accepts a Path as argument, when that is used and the server is in development mode (the default), also
+CSS files will be hot reloaded.

 ## Restarting the server after changes to the solara packages